kausar100/A-mini-Compiler_Project/README.md

 # Compile_Project(Bison_flex)
-This is a compiler project file using flex and bison code
+This is a mini compiler project for my own made programming language using basic functionality with flex and bison code